Touring the Wild Atlantic Way

 “The 2,500 km (1,553 mile) route passes through nine counties and three provinces encompassing 157 discovery points, 1,000 attractions and more than 2,500 activities.”

 Touring the Wild Atlantic Way is a must do when in Ireland.
-From start to finish the beauty and magnificence of this drive is jaw dropping.
-From cliff side to seaside the scenery is stunning and the views unlike anywhere else in the world.
+From start to finish the beauty and magnificence of this drive is jaw-dropping.
+From cliffside to the seaside the scenery is stunning and the views unlike anywhere else in the world.
 The power of the ocean with its crashing, unrestrained tides and storms has been changing the face of the coast of Ireland for centuries.
 From towering cliffs to immense bays and beaches the terrain is always shifting

 Getting to the Cliffs of Moher